Bonf6059/ISA-Medieval/README.md

 # Old updates

+04/11/2025
+- Added Dark ages : "Beasts and monsters" as a dependency because there is a lot of stuff depending on it
+- Added once again petrifying grenades

 31/10/2025 Happy Samhain!
 - Added petrification grenades if sir van beasts and monsters is installed and removed them "I didnt care enough to make them work"